yasir2000/openwrt-oldwiki-md/ImageBuilderHowTo.rst

 == The package lists ==

 Now you are ready to build your own images.
-By default the Image Builder builds three types of images.
-They're default, micro and pptp.
+By default the Image Builder builds three types of images: default, micro and pptp.
 In the file {{{lists/<image_name>.brcm-2.4}}} are the packages defined which go into the image.
-It will use the ipkg packages out of the {{{packages}}} directory.
+It will use the ipkg packages from the {{{packages}}} directory.

 When removing packages just remove the line with the package name from the
 {{{<image_name>.brcm-2.4}}} file.

 '''NOTE:''' Dependencies are not automatically resolved for ipkg packages by the Image Builder.

 Let's start with an example by adding the nas package into your new image.